ZBW-P/Llava_Efficient_explore/README.md

 ## 4. Example Commands to Execute the Code

 All experiments in this repository can be executed using simple Python commands.
-Example can be seen from three jupyter notebook: Experiment_Default.ipynb Experiment_L4.ipynb Experiment_A100.ipynb
+Execution examples can be seen from three jupyter notebooks: Experiment_Default.ipynb Experiment_L4.ipynb Experiment_A100.ipynb

 A. Baseline
 ```bash